Raemoir House: Modernity

-In 1943 the sisters Peggy Jordan and Kit Sabin came into ownership of Raemoir House and for the first time it was converted into a hotel.
-They were known for hosting retreats for actors who had performed in His Majesty's Theatre.
-According to Raemoir House's official website the house hosted many familiar faces over the years.
-The hotel played host to Royalty, Politicians, travelling dignitaries as well as TV stars of the 60’s, 70’s and 80’s and an array of media greats such as Oasis, Van Morrison, Cliff Richard, Ronnie Corbett and Hollywood actor Charlton Heston all of whom earned it the reputation of being the “Claridge’s of the North”, a reference to the famous hotel in Mayfair.In 2010 Neil Rae and his wife Julie took over Raemoir House and it has been in their hands ever since.
-Originally they kept Raemoir as a hotel but since 2017 the house has been an exclusive use venue, available for hire for weddings, events and large gatherings.
+In 1943 the sisters Peggy Jordan and Kit Sabin came into ownership of Raemoir House and offered it as a respite home for war-wounded officers until after war was over when they converted it into a hotel.
+They were known for hosting society retreats, for actors who had performed in His Majesty's Theatreto Royalty, Politicians, travelling dignitaries as well as TV stars of the 60’s, 70’s and 80’s and an array of media greats such as Oasis, Van Morrison, Cliff Richard, Ronnie Corbett and Hollywood actor Charlton Heston all of whom earned it the reputation of being the “Claridge’s of the North”, a reference to the famous hotel in Mayfair.
+In 2010 Neil Rae and his wife Julie took over Raemoir House and it has been in their hands ever since.
+Originally they operated Raemoir as a hotel but since 2017 the house has only been available on a private hire basis for exclusive use.